Be sure to visit our Behavior Resources webpage to better understand the process.

 School-Wide Positive Behavior Interventions and Supports (SWPBIS) is a proactive approach based on a three-tiered model of prevention and intervention.
 Emphasis is placed on teaching and reinforcing important social skills and problem-solving to address existing behavior concerns.
-SWPBIS is being implemented in thousands of schools across the country and has been demonstrated to reduce discipline problems and increase time for instruction.
+SWPBIS can reduce discipline problems and increase time for instruction.

 What is a tiered-model?